Azure/Azure-Proactive-Resiliency-Library/docs/content/services/networking/firewall/_index.md

 **Recommendation/Guidance**

 Associate a DDoS protection plan with the virtual network hosting Azure Firewall.
 A DDoS protection plan provides enhanced mitigation features to defend your firewall from DDoS attacks.
 Azure Firewall Manager is an integrated tool to create your firewall infrastructure and DDoS protection plans.
-For more information, see [Configure an Azure DDoS Protection Plan using Azure Firewall Manager](https://learn.microsoft.com/azure/firewall-manager/configure-ddos).

 **Resources**